kevinscully100/test/workspace.examples/readme.md

 ## <a name="quick"></a> Quick Instructions

 ### Checkout The Code
+#### Running from the zipped sources
+    1. Download the zipped sources via the "Clone or download" button using "Download Zip" button
+    2. Unzip the sources
+    3. Proceed to step 1 in Running in GUI mode.

 #### Running in batch mode (Ubuntu 18.04)
     $ git clone https://github.com/CLappin/RTG4-Development-Kit/tree/develop/
     $ cd RTG4-Development-Kit